Brian Paddon

-Group Captain Brian Paddon DSO (24 August 1908 – 21 February 1967), was a Royal Air Force pilot who became a prisoner of war and successfully escaped from Colditz Castle during the Second World War.
+Group Captain Brian Paddon DSO (24 August 1908 – 21 February 1967) was a Royal Air Force pilot who became a prisoner of war and successfully escaped from Colditz Castle during the Second World War.

 Early life

-Paddon was born in Carshalton, Surrey, the son of the Reverend Charles Salmon Paddon and his wife Nellie Symington Paddon.
-In the 1911 Census of Redruth in Cornwall, Paddon, aged two, is living with his parents at Lannarth Vicarage.
+Paddon was born in Carshalton, Surrey, the son of the Reverend Charles Salmon Paddon and his wife, Nellie Symington Paddon.
+In the 1911 Census of Redruth in Cornwall, Paddon, aged two, lives with his parents at Lannarth Vicarage.

 Royal Air Force service

 Paddon joined the RAF on a short service commission as a pilot officer (on probation) in June 1929.
 He obtained his Royal Aero Club Aviator's Licence #10796 on 3 September 1932.

 Paddon was shot down flying Bristol Blenheim L8827 of No. 40 Squadron RAF during an attack at Saint-Valéry-en-Caux on 6 June 1940 as part of the Battle of France.
 He was captured and became a prisoner of war.